- Home

 Northern Territory Government Department of Health

-3.11.
+3.13.
 Child Safety

 We safeguard children through our procedures and practices, with particular attention to their health and wellbeing during our service.
-Policies and practices reflect the relevant legislation, including the Child Safe Standards.
+Policies and practices reflect the relevant legislation, including the National Principles for Child Safe Organisations.
 JAG provides policies and procedures to equip JAG people with the knowledge, skills, and awareness to guide children in health and wellbeing practices.
 Service Practices are continuously reviewed and improved to ensure current legislation is in effect throughout the business.
-All matters regarding children’s health and wellbeing are appropriately discussed with children and stakeholders to ensure they are informed and involved in practices toward good health and wellbeing.
+All matters regarding children's health and wellbeing are appropriately discussed with children and stakeholders to ensure they are informed and involved in practices toward good health and wellbeing.

 4. Key Terms